Linode Client

 • label (str) – The label for this keypair, for identification only.

-• bucket_access (dict or list of dict) – One or a list of dicts with keys “cluster,” “permissions”, and “bucket_name”.
+• bucket_access (Optional[Union[dict, List[dict]]]) – One or a list of dicts with keys “cluster,” “region”, “permissions”, and “bucket_name”. “cluster” key is deprecated because multiple cluster can be placed in the same region.
+Please consider switching to regions.
 If given, the resulting Object Storage keys will only have the requested level of access to the requested buckets, if they exist and are owned by you.
 See the provided bucket_access function for a convenient way to create these dicts.

 Returns: